 Repurposing Framework

-Let’s start with one of the smartest time-savers in video marketing—content repurposing.
+Repurposing is vital in a video marketing strategy.
 Instead of creating brand-new videos for every platform, you can stretch a single YouTube video into multiple content pieces.
 For example, from one 10–15 minute YouTube video, you can easily extract:

 Now adapt those themes for each platform’s vibe: